Gitstar-OC/.github/profile/README.md

 ### Your lack of commitment is an insult to those who believe in you

 ### Hesitation isn’t a weakness.
 It’s a lesson learned from past mistakes

+Grief is only love that’s got no place to go.

+it isn't death that we fear, we fear that we won't finish our story with the pages that we are missing